Prepare data for MOSClip analysis

 row.names(ov.cnv) <- paste0("ENTREZID:", row.names(ov.cnv))

-Moving to patient selection, we will keep only patients whose class annotation is available and their intersection with available patients across the 4 omics.
-Finally, our class annotation dataframe will be filtered to keep only selected patients.
+Moving to patient selection, we keep only patients whose class annotation is available and their intersection with available patients across the 4 omics.
+Finally, our class annotation data frame is filtered to keep only the selected patients.

 # select common patients